maximka65/web_shablon_react/README.md

 # React template

-To optimize the process of writing typical sites.
+Developed by @maximka65 to optimize the process of writing typical sites.

 Implemented features: